Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_6panels.png
     :width: 600

+|

-On the top-right corner of the workspace window, you will find three different buttons:
+In the title bar of a workspace panel, you will find different buttons:

 * |icon_list_graph|: Clicking on this button will display a list of opened graphs.
 The name of the current one is displayed using a bold font.
 Choosing an other graph will modify the current panel and update the visualized information.

+* |icon_unlink|: When this icon is displayed, it indicates that the selection of the current graph in this workspace panel, is not synchronized with the selection of the active graph in the Graphs panel.
+Clicking on the button displaying this icon will enable the synchronization.

+* |icon_link|: When this icon is displayed, it indicates that the selection of the current graph in this workspace panel, is synchronized with the selection of the active graph in the Graphs panel.
+This means that when selecting a graph in the Graphs panel, it will be automatically the current one in this workspace panel if it is the active panel.
+Clicking on the button displaying this icon will disable the synchronization.

-* |icon_move_panel|: When using the tiled display, you can use this icon to reorganize the panels to your convinience.
+* |icon_move_panel|: When using the tiled display, you can press on this icon to move a panel and exchange its place with the one of another displayed panel.

 * |icon_close_panel|: Clicking on this icon will delete the current panel.

+The title bar of the currently active workspace panel is highlited with a top green line.

-The creation of panels have already been presented earlier.
+The creation of panels have already been presented in the previous section.
 Consult :ref:`workspace_view` for more information.

 .. _workspace_diagram: